Gottman Method Couples Therapy in Baltimore

 The Gottman Method was created by Drs.
 John and Julie Gottman, co-founders of The Gottman Institute in Seattle.
 John Gottman is an American psychologist known for his research on divorce prediction and marital stability.
 Through decades of research in the "Love Lab," Gottman analyzed how couples interact to understand what contributes to relationship success.

 Gottman has published over 190 papers and authored 40 books on relationship science, including work on why couples divorce and how to prevent it.
-His research forms the foundation of the Gottman Method, making it the "Gold Standard" in couples therapy because it is strengths-based, research-driven, and practical.
+His research forms the foundation of the Gottman approach making it the "Gold Standard" in couples therapy because it is strengths-based, research-driven, and practical.

 The Gottman Method is a broad-based treatment serving all couples, at any age, and in any stage of relationship.
 The approach focuses on developing skills for partners to maintain fondness and admiration, turn toward each other, and manage conflict constructively.